 If a municipality assesses fees for copies and duplicates, the municipality’s public records policy should also include how those fees are assessed.
-The OORC established the Schedule of Reasonable Charges (hereinafter “the Schedule”) in 2008 that municipalities can adopt; however, municipalities are not required to adopt the Schedule.
+In 2008, the OORC established the Schedule of Reasonable Charges (hereinafter “the Schedule”) which municipalities can adopt.
+However, municipalities are not required to adopt the Schedule.
 Any municipality assessing fees for copies or duplicates that are higher than those set out in the Schedule must prove and document through a cost analysis that the actual cost to the municipality for copying or duplicating records exceeds the fees in the Schedule.
 MTAS strongly encourages every municipality to establish and assess its fees in accordance with the Schedule .
 The Schedule sets the following as reasonable charges:

 - Black and white copy, 8 ½ X 11 or 8 ½ X 14 $0.15

 - Color copy, 8 ½ X 11 or 8 ½ X 14 $0.50